FRC5190/Training/P05/Readme.md

 * ```60.0``` for the ```Jerk``` (Max jerk along the path)
 * ```Cubic``` for the ```Fit Method``` (The degree of polynomial used to interpolate the waypoints)

-Now you can add waypoints by clicking the ```Add Waypoint`` button.
-Here you may specify the x-coordinate, a y-coordinate, and the angle the robot should be at.
+Now you can add waypoints by clicking the ```Add Point``` button.
+Here you may specify the x-coordinate, the y-coordinate, and the angle the robot should be at.
 After adding each waypoint, you will see the path on the right.

 For our purposes, add two waypoints with the specified x, y, and angle: